Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Let’s say a charity uses our lake view picture to illustrate a blog on its website.
 It may not consider the possibility of a copyright breach for several reasons:

-1. The image isn’t copyrighted, because it’s not displaying the copyright © symbol.
+1. The image isn’t copyrighted because it doesn’t display the copyright © symbol.

 2. It’s on the internet, where content is generally free.

-3. It has charitable status – so there may be an exemption in law.
+3. It has a charitable status, so there may be an exemption in law.

 4. It is a small charity with limited reach and income – even if there is a copyright holder, they won’t see it or think it is worth pursuing a claim.